 What fields can dentists specialise in?

 There are 13 specialist lists.
-Dentists on these lists have been granted entry because they have met certain minimum standards of training.
-The routes for entry are determined by European and GDC regulations.
+Dentists on these lists have met minimum standards of training, as determined by European and GDC regulations.

 Dental and Maxillofacial Radiology